COLA and STAR COLA

 OCERS’ actuary first determines the annual increase or decrease in the CPI, using the Bureau of Labor Statistics figures for our geographic area.
 The COLA is limited to a maximum annual increase or decrease of 3 percent.
 If the cost of living figure exceeds 3 percent, any amount above 3 percent is added to an OCERS member’s “COLA bank.”
 If the cost of living figure is negative, any negative amount up to 3 percent is subtracted from an OCERS Member’s “COLA bank” but will not go below zero.
 If a member has a positive “COLA bank,” the bank will be reduced up to an additional 3 percent in order to grant a positive COLA.
 If an OCERS member has a zero COLA bank, OCERS’ policy is to maintain the bank at zero, and not apply a decrease to create a negative COLA bank balance.
 Typically, the more years an OCERS’ member has been retired, the more they have in their COLA bank.

-For 2020, the COLA is 3 percent.
-This is based upon a change in the CPI of 3.07 percent which was rounded to 3 percent as is required by statute and provides that a maximum COLA of 3 percent be granted.
-OCERS will increase applicable benefit allowances by 3 percent.
+For 2021, the COLA is 1.5 percent.
+This is based upon a change in the CPI of 1.62 percent which was rounded to 1.5 percent as is required by statute.
+OCERS will increase applicable benefit allowances for members who have retired on or after April 2, 2019.
+For members who retired between April 2, 1982 and April 1, 2019, they will see an increase of 2.5 percent.
+For members who retired on or before April 1, 1982, they will see an increase of 3 percent.
 The COLA adjustment will appear on the May 1st check.

 STAR COLA Information

 Supplemental Targeted Adjustment for Retirees Cost-of-Living Adjustment (STAR COLA) is paid to eligible retirees and survivors who have lost more than 20% of their original retirement benefit’s purchasing power due to inflation.
 This discretionary benefit must be approved by the Board of Retirement.
-This is usually definitively considered at the March board meetings each year.
+This is usually definitively considered at the March board meeting each year.
 If it is granted, the adjustment will appear on the May 1st check.
 Presently, those retirees who retired on or before April 1, 1980 are receiving the STAR COLA.
-In 2020, it will also cover those who retired on or before April 1, 1980 beginning with the May 1st payment.

 Log On to the myOCERS and view your account online